Politics has been added to My Courses

 Skip to main content

 What does democracy really mean?
-How powerful are prime ministers?
+How powerful are Presidents and Prime Ministers?
 Can we be trusted to govern ourselves or should others make decisions on our behalf?
-Why have some governments handled the pandemic well, and others have not?
 Why do some Prime Ministers stay in power despite obvious mistakes in their leadership and governance?
+How do recent global events such as conflict between Israel and Gaza affect institutions and decision making?

-If you take an interest in these sorts of questions, read the news and enjoy a heated debate, then Politics is for you!
+If you take an interest in these sorts of questions, read the news and enjoy a heated debate from time to time, then A Level Politics is for you!

 In Politics we study and criticise the institutions, systems and ideologies that govern us.